storyteller/Storyteller/documentation/documentation/ui/spec-editor.md

-## Running, Saving, and Undo/Redo Changes
+## Running, Saving, Undo/Redo Changes, and Opening the File

 At the top left of the screen, just below the specification title, is a series of buttons providing contextual actions on a specification.